ProvableHQ/leo/documentation/cli/deploy.md

 ### `--skip-deploy-certificate`

 Uses placeholder certificate and verifying keys instead of synthesizing them during deployment.
-Intended for testing; the resulting deployment is not valid for production use.
+Intended for testing.
+The resulting deployment is not valid for production use.

 ### `--priority-fees <PRIORITY_FEES>`